 The Brock University Award for Excellence in Teaching for Early Career Faculty recognizes the contributions to teaching undertaken by a new faculty member who is in the first five years of a tenure-track position.

-Application packages must be submitted to the Centre for Pedagogical Innovation (CPI) by November 8 annually.
-The package may be submitted as either a hard copy (TH136) or digitally (firstname.lastname@example.org).
+Application packages should be submitted to the Centre for Pedagogical Innovation (CPI) by the first Friday in November.

 Eligibility criteria is specific to each award.
 For all awards, previous recipients of other teaching awards (Brock-wide or Faculty-specific) are eligible to apply, but must be nominated for the specific award in order to be considered.
 Additionally, previous candidates must be re-nominated to be reconsidered for an award, provided that they still meet the eligibility criteria.